jyounglee/Nonlinear-integral-RL/README.md

 # Nonlinear-integral-RL
-This repository provides the open source code to reproduce the simulation results presented in the publication:
+This repository provides the open source code for reproducing the simulation results presented in the publication:

 Lee, J.Y., Park, J.B. and Choi, Y.H.
 (2014).
 Integral Reinforcement Learning for a Class of Nonlinear Systems with Invariant Explorations.
 IEEE Transactions on Neural Networks and Learning Systems, 26(5), pp. 916~932.